m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

 In the [manual of clpfd][1] of [SWI-Prolog][2], there is already an example of using the [clpfd][1] to solve the puzzle [Sudoku][3].
 It really show the power of [Prolog][2]'s constraint programming to solve hard problem with a bunch of lines of code.
-But recently, I find out that there are a lot of varients of [Sudoku][3].
+But recently, I find out that there are a lot of variants of [Sudoku][3].
 So I would like to show how can we add very small modification to the [Sudoku][3] solver to solve this problem in [Prolog][2] very easily.

 # Killer Sudoku & Greater Killer Sudoku Problem Definition

-[Killer Sudoku][4] is a famous varient of standard [Sudoku][3].
+[Killer Sudoku][4] is a famous variant of standard [Sudoku][3].
 In additional to the standard [Sudoku][3] rules, a [Killer Sudoku][4] is divided into cages, the sum of the numbers in a cages must equal the small number in the left corner, and same number can not appear in a cage more than once.
 The [Killer Sudoku][4]